 The next step whined under Akira’s weight, filling the room with a loud creek that was met with an irritated sigh.
 “Futaba, I’ve kindly requested three times now that you--” Yusuke stopped, his voice catching in his throat as he finally looked up, his eyes growing wide.
 “I--Akira.
 I apologise, I thought you were--”

-“It’s alright,” Akira assured, setting their coffee on the long table where he normally kept his back.
+“It’s alright,” Akira assured, setting their coffee on the long table where he normally kept his bag.
 “She caught me downstairs, Sojiro just took her home.”

 “That’s… very fortunate.”
 Yusuke offered, brushing the bangs from his eyes.
 “I--where are my manners?
 You must be tired.”
 With every bit of grace he displayed in the Metaverse, Yusuke leapt from the couch and moved aside, motioning to it silently.
 “Please, sit down.”